Donate

 Established in 2017, Miracle Grounds Farm sits on 100 acres at the center of the Winston-Salem campus of Crossnore Communities for Children.
 Volunteers work in the fields, planting and cultivating crops, and then participate in the harvest of each season.
 Children who live on campus at Crossnore get their hands in the soil too and are especially proud of the produce they grow.

 In 2019, the Twin City Garden Club provided generous support to create an experiential and educational food forest at the entrance of Miracle Grounds Farm.
 This project is central to the farm and how we involve and teach kids about nature and food.
-We created the food forest with the elements of permaculture in mind.
-Our permanent beds are designed and built with supportive and sustainable ecosystems (plants that support each other).
-The food forest is a self-guided and interactive space that includes a meditation space, native/perennial pollinator beds, edible bed, native fruit trees and shrubs, accessible paths that are open to the public, and more.
+The food forest was designed with the elements of permaculture in mind, meaning the plants support each other to make a supportive and sustainable ecosystem.
+The food forest is a self-guided and interactive space that includes a meditation space, native/perennial pollinator beds, edible beds, native fruit trees and shrubs, and accessible paths that are open to the public, and more.

 Education

-Miracle Grounds Farm and Food Forest are self-guided experiences that encourage curiosity and learning.
-It is open to the public and to schools for private educational field trips.
-During the year, several educational events, workshops, and experiences are provided to the kids we serve.
-In the past, this has ranged from natural indigo dyeing events (including harvesting the indigo and walking kids through the processing of the dye to application on materials), planting, tending, and harvesting plants in the garden, cooking classes, and small workshops based around the soil.
+Miracle Grounds Farm and Food Forest are open to the public for self-guided exploration from dawn to dusk, and by reservation to schools for educational field trips.
+We utilize the space as an educational environment for the kids and families we serve with workshops ranging from natural indigo dyeing events (including harvesting the indigo and walking kids through the processing of the dye to application on materials), to planting, tending, and harvesting plants in the garden, cooking classes, and soil science.

 Volunteer at Miracle Grounds Farm

 There are many opportunities to volunteer on the farm at Crossnore Communities for Children.
-We are looking for individuals and groups year-round to help us with garden maintenance, growing produce, building projects, and projects for the kids.
+We need individuals and groups year-round to help us with garden maintenance, growing produce, building projects, and preparing activities for our kids.